LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/modules/studio.rst

 - Are you an avid home cook?
 - Do you know more about how your car runs than your family?
-- Are you so good at needlepoints that your friends are asking you to start an Etsy site?
+- Are you so good at needlepoint that your friends are asking you to start an Etsy site?

 Or examples from your work life: